-The agile methodology is mainly used within the software industry for software development and can simply be described as the typical product development process broken down into smaller increments.
-Each increment involves everyone within a cross-functional team to go through all the steps of the product development process, from planning and analysis to testing and deploying.
+The agile methodology is mainly used within the software industry for software development and can simply be described as the typical product management process broken down into smaller increments.
+Each increment involves everyone within a cross-functional team to go through all the steps of the product management process, from planning and analysis to testing and deploying.
 Continuous customer feedback can be captured and incorporated in to iterative one to four weeks periods called a sprint.
 This continuous approach is key to why agile software development has some major advantages over a traditional linear waterfall methodology.

 The 5 main advantages of agile methodology